-Sunny greetings from Hawaii and hopefully you are enjoying this 3rd Sunday of the Advent season.
+Sunny greetings from Hawaii!
 Today’s blog post tackles another common question as many tourists wonder how we celebrate Christmas in Hawaii.

-So let’s dive right in so you can discover five fun facts about how Christmas is celebrated in Hawaii.
+So let’s dive right in so you can discover five fun facts about how we celebrate Christmas in Hawaii.

 1. Christmas Trees – Fresh and Fake